regen-network/governance/proposals/2021-11-ibc-patch-upgrade/README.md

 This proposal expects every validator to update their regen software to v2.1.0 before the block height 3126912 and then to vote on this proposal.
 A yes vote on this proposal conveys that the validator has updated their binaries to v2.1.0.

-Estimated update time is Friday, 26th Nov, 1700UTC.
+Estimated upgrade time is Friday, 26th Nov, 1700UTC.

 ## Upgrade Instructions